 First, the obvious: positivity.
-If you look around and see a life overflowing with success, love, and opportunity (which again, is your choice), you will have a far more enjoyable experience than someone who sees in the same picture only lack, emptiness, and disappointment.
+If you view life as overflowing with success, love, and opportunity, you will have a better time than someone who sees only lack, emptiness, and disappointment.

 Second, and most interestingly, is the paradox of abundance.
-The beauty of the abundance mindset is not just the happiness it brings to this moment, but also the way it shapes your life over time.
+The beauty of the abundance mindset is the happiness it brings to this moment and how it shapes your life over time.

-Those who suffer from a scarcity mindset feel a shadowy, undefined hole inside themselves.
+Those with a scarcity mindset feel a shadowy, undefined hole inside themselves.
 And what do people with a hole in themselves do?
 Well, they try to fill it, of course.

 They try to fill it with more food, more purchases, more activities, more people, more more more.
 The thing is, that hole is an internal one.
-It’s an emotional longing borne of one’s worldview, and it can never be filled with external stuff.
+It’s an emotional longing borne of one’s worldview and can never be filled with external stuff.

-Instead it’s your house that gets filled with clutter; your fat cells that get filled with triglycerides; your schedule that gets filled with appointments.
-None of these things sates that feeling of longing, because none of them was missing in the first place.
+Instead, your house gets filled with clutter; your fat cells get filled with triglycerides; your schedule gets filled with appointments.
+None of these things sates that feeling of longing because none of them was missing in the first place.

 Shifting your perspective toward abundance alleviates that internal pressure.
 As a result, the drive to constantly consume and accumulate subsides.
 And what you’re left with is only that which brings you peace, growth, and happiness.

-By appreciating the, shall we say ‘muchness’ of your life, you paradoxically pave the way for a life of less – less stress, less worry, less anxiety, less feeling overwhelmed by it all.
+By appreciating the muchness of your life, you paradoxically pave the way for a life of less – less stress, less worry, less anxiety, less feeling overwhelmed by it all.

 Shatter the Lens of the Scarcity Mindset

-The truth is, we don’t actually want every square inch of life to be filled up with junk, it’s just a natural result of the scarcity mindset.
+The truth is, we don’t want every square inch of life to be filled with junk; it’s just a natural result of the scarcity mindset.

-What originates as perceived scarcity of goods, services, food, experiences and so on, ultimately leads to a very real scarcity of peace, calm, free time, money, and health.
+What originates as the perceived scarcity of goods, services, food, experiences, and so on ultimately leads to a genuine scarcity of peace, calm, free time, money, and health.

 And the secret to achieving the wonder of less is to build a mindset of more.

 Like nearly any other mindset shift, this one is simple, but it takes time and practice.
-It requires continually making the choice to see how full your life is of the things that you need, and want, and love.
-And with time, you will internalize that belief and it will become the new default lens through which you see your world.
+It requires continually making a choice to see how full your life is of the things that you need, want, and love.
+And with time, you will internalize that belief, and it will become the new default lens through which you see your world.